smileyface/LGS-Stock-Checker/README.md

 ### Production Deployment

-The `deploy.sh` script is designed to automate deployments to a production-like server environment.
+The `deploy.sh` script is designed to automate deployments to a **production or test server environment**.
+It handles building production-ready images and configuring the application for remote access.

 1.  **Initial Setup on Server:**
     Clone the repository onto your server.
     ```bash
     git clone <your-repository-url> ~/LGS-Stock-Checker
     cd ~/LGS-Stock-Checker
+    ```

+2.  **Firewall Configuration (Important!):**
+    Ensure your server's firewall allows incoming traffic on port `8000`.
+For example, on Ubuntu with `ufw`:
+    ```bash
+    sudo ufw allow 8000/tcp
     ```

 2.  **Make the script executable (only needs to be done once):**